dobuora/grant-framework/applications/EOSsupportio_EOSfinity.md

 > Please provide the following:

-- **Name:** If the name of your project is not descriptive, a tag line (one sentence summary).
+- **Name:** Project EOSfinity
-- **Brief Description:** A brief description of your project.
+- **Brief Description:** Create multiple tools for the EOS community.
+EOSfinity is a web application that will have multiple plugin tools for the users on EOS Network.
+Each tool will be created with basic functions, multilingual support and friendly user interface and experience.
+The team will deliver as per milestones.
-- **Relationship to EOSIO:** An indication of how your project relates to / integrates into EOSIO.
+- **Relationship to EOSIO:** EOSfinity runs on the EOS mainnet.
-- **Reason for Interest:** An indication of why your team is interested in creating this project.
+- **Reason for Interest:** We are interested in helping the EOS Community with developing tools that are needed on EOS.

 ### Project Details